 Like humans, horses can become nervous.
-When interacting with a nervous horse, being able to calm them down again can help to prevent serious blowups, and being able to calm a nervous horse is an important and valuable skill to have as a rider.
+When interacting with an anxious horse, being able to calm them down again can help to prevent serious blowups, and being able to calm a nervous horse is an important and valuable skill to have as a rider.
 Consider using these seven techniques to help calm down a nervous horse.

 Talk to the Horse

 Your voice can be reassuring to a nervous horse, and speaking has an added benefit – it forces you to breathe and relax, even just a little bit.
 If you’re in the saddle while your horse gets anxious, then it’s so important that you relax as much as possible.
 When you do speak to your horse, do so in low, soft, soothing tones.